compose-generator/compose-generator/predefined-services/database/mongodb/README.md

 ### Access manually
 To access the data manually, you can use [MongoDBCompass](https://www.mongodb.com/products/compass).
 It provides you an installable tool to access your local and remote MongoDB instances.

-### Known issues
-On Windows, please use Powershell instead of the legacy Commmand Shell.
-Due to some reason, the MongoDB init script does not work, when the container was started from a Command Shell session.